649 N. Spring St. Los Angeles, CA 90012 | map |

 Redcar Properties announced a renovation program in 2016 and was advertising the the availability of the theatre for short term rentals and special events.
 A January 2017 Curbed L.A. story by Bianca Barrigan noted that it would have included 200 units of housing.
 What specifically they planned to do with the theatre wasn't outlined.
 In any case, the project didn't proceed.

 Status: The building is currently vacant, largely stripped out, and with a big hole in the roof.
-Presumably the project involving it is still a possibility for the future.
+Presumably a project involving it is still a possibility for the future.
 The Red Car website has all sorts of interesting projects on it but the King Hing no longer appears there.

 Lobby views: